tedneward/pptbuilder/README.md

     * Only generate footnotes if the pptbuilder is invoked with a `-r` option to reference a bibliography; if it is, any unrecongized footnotes should generate a warning

-* Title slide contact info should have icons/emojis/whatever for email/Twitter/LinkedIn/etc
+* Recognize emoticode symbols (a la `:twitter:` or `:linkedin:`); this will allow for slide contact info to have the right emoji for each link

 * Allow <slide>/<notes> nodes to use Markdown styling

 * Create a <slide>/<prose> section for longer-form consumption?
 (Or are we getting too much into Terra territory here?)

-* URLs
+### Processor-specific tags
-    * LinkedIn URLs look like: https://www.linkedin.com/in/tedneward/
+* Should these combine with property-test tags, or not?
-    * Twitter URLs look like: https://twitter.com/tedneward
+    * Yes: simplifies certain kinds of processing?
+Also, helps protect against some errors?
-    * Github URLs look like: https://github.com/tedneward
+    * No: easy enough to ignore unrecognized tags

 ### PPTX improvements/fixes
 * Fix bug around code-block incorrect bounding box size calculations